tum-ens/urbs/doc/api.rst

 .. function:: read_excel(filename)

   :param str filename: spreadsheet filename
-  :return dict data: urbs input dict
+  :return: urbs input dict

   The spreadsheet must contain 6 sheets labelled 'Commodity', 'Process', 'Transmission', 'Storage', 'SupIm', and 'Demand'.
 It can contain a 7th sheet called 'Hacks'.
-If present
+If present, function :func:`add_hacks` is called by :func:`create_model` upon model creation.

   Refer to the `mimo-example.xlsx` file for exemplary documentation of the table contents and definitions of all attributes by selecting the column